lkesteloot/unsong/unsong.md

 “YOU ARE NOT ENTIRELY IN HELL.
 YOU ARE ONLY SORT OF IN HELL.
 YOU ARE UNLEASHING THE ENERGY OF THE SHEM HAMEPHORASH PARTLY INTO THE ORDINARY WORLD.
 THERE ARE ALREADY TOO MANY CRACKS.
 SING AGAIN AND THE SKY WILL SHATTER.”

 “I’m trying to aim at Hell,” said the Comet King.
-“Not sure where I am…but it’s close.
-If I can get enough power…”
+“Not sure where I am... but it’s close.
+If I can get enough power...”

 “THEN YOU WILL SHATTER THE SKY,” said Uriel.
 “THIS IS NOT A MATTER OF POWER.
 WHAT YOU ARE DOING IS FUNDAMENTALLY ILL-ADVISED.
 STOP.”